The Well of the Unicorn: Plot

 The land of Dalarna is under the heel of the Vulkings, whose heavy taxation is forcing the Dalecarl yeomen out of their holdings.
 The protagonist, Airar Alvarson, is one of the dispossessed.
 On the advice of his mentor, the magician Meliboë, he joins the underground Iron Ring resistance, only to face defeat and failure.
 Captured and enslaved by the free fishers on the Gentebbi Islands, he goes through a series of adventures in which he gradually rises from a homeless fugitive to a great war leader.

-During his quest Alvarson gives much thought to the issues of honor, war, justice and government.
+During his quest, Airar gives much thought to the issues of honor, war, justice and government.
 He finds admirable qualities even in his enemies, and problematic ones in some of his allies.
 Always questioning where the right lies and what principles should guide his course, he feels his way to his goals as best he can.
 He finds magic a poor tool for defeating enemies or winning battles, as the small enchantments of which he is capable make him ill and gain him little.
 The great Empire across the sea, to which all parties pay at least a nominal fealty, seems to offer at least a symbolic solution; it guards the legendary Well of the Unicorn, which brings peace to those who drink from it.
 But its panacea is deceptive; those who do drink tend to find the peace so gained offset by new difficulties.
-The long, hard road of forging armies, building alliances, and waging war, without any mystical short cuts, proves the only effectual path.
+The long, hard road of forging armies, building alliances, and waging war, without any mystical shortcuts, proves the only effectual path.

-At the end of the novel, with the assistance of the Star-Captains of Carrhoene, Alvarson has succeeded in overthrowing the Vulkings and freeing Dalarna, and has won the emperor's daughter as his bride to boot.
+At the end of the novel, with the assistance of the Star-Captains of Carrhoene, Airar has succeeded in overthrowing the Vulkings and freeing Dalarna, and has won the emperor's daughter as his bride to boot.
 But it seems he will have no rest, as word comes that the heathens of Dzik have invaded the isles of his allies, the free fishers.
 When his wife urges him to drink of the Well with the invaders, he declines such facile solutions, countering that "There is no peace but that interior to us."